hexagontruth/hexular/README.md

   - [`count`](Cell.html#count) &mdash; Returns count of activated (nonzero) neighbors
   - [`histogram`](Cell.html#histogram) &mdash; Returns a [`numStates`](Model.html#numStates)-sized array with counts of individual states across all neighbors

+These methods are defined with ES6 getter syntax, and are thus called without parentheses.

 A cell's [`neighborhood`](Cell.html#neighborhood) property determines which cells to iterate over when a rule calls these methods.
-The default is a cell's immediate six neighbors, however this can be set to several more expansive options, including optionally a cell's own state.
-Rules can call these helper methods on neighborhoods specifically via the [`cell.with`](Cell.html#with) array, e.g.:
+The default is a cell's immediate six neighbors, however this can be set globally in a model to any of the other five neighborhoods defined above via [`model.setNeighborhood(n)`](Model.html#setNeighborhood), e.g.:

+        model.setNeighborhood(19);

+Note that the cell neighborhood property is to some extent a "guideline" &mdash; any rule function has access to the full `nbrs` array and can consider whichever subset it wishes to avail itself of.
+The neighborhood property is exposed to provide an ergonomic means for neighborhood-agnostic functions to be defined orthogonally to neighborhood configuration.

+Any of the above-described helper functions can be accessed for a specific neighborhood via [`cell.with`](Cell.html#with), e.g.:

         cell.with[19].count

-All cell neighborhoods can be set via [`model.setNeighborhood(n)`](Model.html#setNeighborhood), where `n` is one of `[6, 12, 18, 7, 13, 19]`.
+(The cell-level versions of these functions are simply aliased to the ones in the `cell.with` array.)

+### Rules

+Cell states are, at this point and by custom, principally expected to be non-negative integer values, and all the built-in rules in Hexular and Hexular Studio reflect this assumption.

+Cell rules &mdash; functions that take in the cell as an argument and return a new state value &mdash; are defined for each current state value, and applied individually to each cell on every call to `model.step()`.
+The rules are stored in the [`model.rules`](Model.html#rules) array, and can be reassigned at any time (there is no special getter or setter for them).
+So for instance a cell with a current state of `5` will be passed to the function at `model.rules[5]`, and after all cells have likewise been processed its state value will change to whatever was returned from this function.

+        let model = Hexular();
+        model.cells[0].state = 5;
+        model.rules[5] = (cell) => cell.state + 1;
+        model.step;
+        console.log(model.cells[0].state) // 6

+A valid rule is a function that takes a cell as an argument and returns a value corresponding to the next desired state.
+Hexular is, again, generally opinionated towards natural number states, but they can in principle be any value that can be coerced into a JavaScript object key.
+The rule function has access to the cell's current state, its neighbors' states (through [`cell.nbrs`](Cell.html#nbrs) and the neighborhood-bound helper functions), and by extension the state of every cell in the grid &mdash; though in principle CAs should only consider cell states within some finite local neighborhood.
+Larger neighborhoods can be extracted as necessary via the [`Hexular.util.hexWrap`](Hexular.util.html#.hexWrap) function, which returns an arbitrarily-large spiral-wrapped array of neighbors around a given cell.

+One could, if one were so inclined, create rules utilizing additional internal state data, etc., though this may cause undesirable effects, particularly in Hexular Studio.

-#### Rule builder
+#### Simple Rulebuilder

-The [`ruleBuilder`](Hexular.util.html#.ruleBuilder) function allows for "convenient" generation of elementary binary CA rules, analogous to Wolfram's [Elementary Cellular Automaton](http://mathworld.wolfram.com/ElementaryCellularAutomaton.html) rules.
-The function takes as an input either a single natural number (preferrably in the form of a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)), or an array of numbers each representing a single neighborhood state mask to add.
-It also accepts an optional `options` argument, which recognizes the following attributes, with defaults:
+The [`Hexular.util.ruleBuilder`](Hexular.util.html#.ruleBuilder) function allows for "convenient" generation of simple binary CA rules, analogous to Wolfram's [Elementary Cellular Automaton](http://mathworld.wolfram.com/ElementaryCellularAutomaton.html) rules.
+The function takes as an input either a single natural number (preferably in the form of a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)), or an array of numbers each representing a single neighborhood state mask to add.
+It also accepts an optional `options` argument, overriding the following default values:

-  - `range = [1, 7]`
-  - `miss = 0`
-  - `match = 1`
-  - `missRel = false`
-  - `matchRel = false`
-  - `rel = false`
+        {
+          range: [1, 7],
+          miss: 0,
+          match: 1,
+          missRel: 0,
+          matchRel: 0,
+          rel: 0,
+        }

 The `range` attribute determines which neighbors to consider when applying the rule, with the default being `[1, 7]` (corresponding to the immediate neighborhood N6).
 This can be changed to e.g. `[0, 7]` to include the home cell itself, or `[1, 19]` to consider the 18 nearest neighbors excluding the home cell.
 The individual state masks in the first argument array are thus 6 bits in the default case (0-63), or 7 bits in the latter case (0-127).
 The "rule number" produced will be up to 64 bits, or 18,446,744,073,709,551,616 possible combinations, for the 6-neighbor default, or up to 128 bits, or 340,282,366,920,938,463,463,374,607,431,768,211,456 possible combinations, for the 7-neighbor variant.
 If one were to consider the full `[0, 19]` neighborhood, one would have a 157,827-decimal-digit-long number of possible rules, which I will not repeat here.
+(This problem is approached differently by the template rulebuilder discussed below.)

  So e.g.. we might use this function as follows to create a rule to activate if and only if two opposite pairs of neighbors are exclusively active: